How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 - Leaky Gut Treatments|

-Let’s take a closer look into how to test for leaky gut, which tests are most valuable, and how you can improve your symptoms—whether or not you decide to test.
+Let’s take a closer look at how to test for leaky gut, which tests are most valuable, and how you can improve your symptoms—whether or not you decide to test.

 A healthy intestinal barrier helps prevent microbes, undigested food particles, and other harmful substances from moving out of your digestive system and into the bloodstream.

-However, if the intestinal lining loses its barrier function, unwanted substances leak through it into areas of the body where they don’t belong 1.
+However, if the intestinal lining loses its barrier function, unwanted substances can leak through it into areas of the body where they don’t belong 1 and may cause widespread inflammation.
+This increased intestinal permeability is often referred to as leaky gut.

 Symptoms linked to leaky gut include: